 - People with severe diarrhoea and vomiting.
 In particular, if you are not able to replace the fluid lost with enough drinks.

-When do I need to seek medical advice?
+When do I need to seek medical advice for food poisoning?

 You should seek medical advice if: